garylirocks/quickrefs/azure-networking.markdown

 ![DDoS Protection](images/azure_ddos-protection.png)

 - Basic: Free, part of your Azure subscription
+- Standard:
-- Standard: Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms
+  - Protection policies are tuned through dedicated traffic monitoring and machine learning algorithms
+  - Policies are applied to public IP addresses associated to resources deployed in virtual networks, such as VMs, Azure Load Balancer, AGW and Azure Fabric instances
+  - Does NOT apply to App Service Environments

+Types of DDoS attack:

+- Volumetric attacks
+  - Flood the network layer with a substantial amount of seemingly legitimate traffic
+  - UDP floods, amplification floods, spoofed-packet floods
+- Protocol attacks:
+  - exploits weakness in layer 3 and layer 4 protocol stack
+  - SYN flood attacks, reflection attacks and other protocol attacks
+- Application layer attacks
+  - target web application packets
+  - HTTP protocol violations, SQL injection, cross-site scripting
+  - WAF should be used to provide defense against these attacks

 ## Azure Virtual Network Manager